-Rounding anchor charts are everywhere – so I’m going to add my favorite rounding skills anchor chart to the heaping pile!
-My students reference it a lot and I hear them reading and repeating it at random times during the day – not all bad, either!
+I love this rounding anchor chart for upper elementary classrooms.
+My students reference it a lot as we’ve been reviewing place value and number sense during math.
+I hear them reading and repeating the rounding poem at random times during the day – not at all bad!

 |Rounding Anchor Chart|

-I leave my anchor charts up for the remainder of the unit, which allows students to reference it whenever they need to.
-My students and I practice the words and break down the meaning together so that students truly understand what they’re reciting.
+My anchor charts stay up for the entire unit, allowing students to reference it whenever needed.
+My students and I discuss and practice the words and meaning together so that students truly understand what they’re reciting.
 It’s easy to forget that there are a lot of steps to rounding, and this anchor chart helps students remember.

-I’ve been reviewing some place value and rounding skills lessons again during our weekly review time.
-During that time, I pull out some lessons and activities that we worked on earlier this year.
+Place value and rounding skills are popping up in lessons again in our weekly review time.
+During that time, I pull out lessons and activities that we worked on earlier this year.
 Some of the pages that I pulled out were from my Place Value and Rounding Pack.

 Please consider following my Place Value and Rounding Pinterest Board – check it out!I enjoy pulling out some review pages and have learned that they make planning for a substitute teacher easy breezy!